edernonato/zabbix_grafana_integration/README.md

 <h4 align="left"> Kerio Control Firewall Template: 31 Items using SNMP oid's.
   Windows Template by Eder: 10 items using bat and wmi commands and 2 triggers.
   Most windows commands are used to monitor changes in files, it was required in a very specific environment.
 2 Items to monitor USB storage drivers connected to USB ports, and the Path of the drive, those items were also required in a very specific situation.
-Triggers activate and a USB storage drive is connected.</h5>
+Triggers activate when a USB storage drive is connected.</h5>